samueljohnbarr/Capstone/Technical Report.md

 <h2 id="intro"> Introduction and Project Overview </h2>

 <h3 id="users">Users</h3><br>
 The users of this simulator will be Appalachian State Astronomy I Lab students learning about planetary motion and the use of Kepler's Laws.
 The Lab involves running the simulation and lining planets to up to study conjunction, opposition, and elongation of different planetary objects at various times.
+The lab worksheet involves taking note of these various positions to derive astronomical data about the planets in our solar system.
 Below is an image taken from the astronomy lab manual showing these astronomical positions.
-There is a full lab work sheet that accompanies the lab activity which the simulator is meant to

 ![enter image description here](https://lh3.googleusercontent.com/nwJxIkU5wHxPuQ_WPihQbc8fZIwGq6hFqQE9Oy-mgmnklf-kqW_vAsBPFwS4OuThFBrXq2V_c7qD "Planetary Positions")
 <hr>